 Cleverley + Associates published its 2017 Top 100 Hospitals according to their Community Value Index (CVI), which balances ten measures in 4 areas: Hospital Quality, Cost of care, Pricing (charge structure) and financial viability and plant reinvestment.
 While detailed methodology is not available online, we like the idea of focusing on total value to patients and the community at large.
 Five star (top 20%) hospitals also listed

-List of top 10% (460) hospitals, distinguished for their Medicare patient safety, using 2013 to 2015 data.
-List evaluates hospital patient safety incidents, such as leaving foreign objects behind during surgery, pressure ulcers [bedsores], accidental cuts during medical care; deep blood clots, collapsed lung pneumothorax, postoperative hip fracture, bloodstream infection and postop sepsis.
-Annual study released 2017 by Healthgrades
+List of top 10% (460) hospitals, distinguished for their Medicare patient safety, using 2015 to 2017 data.
+List evaluates 14 types of hospital patient safety incidents, such as leaving foreign objects behind during surgery, pressure ulcers [bedsores], accidental cuts during medical care; deep blood clots, collapsed lung pneumothorax, postoperative hip fracture, bloodstream infection, deaths after surgical complications, and postop sepsis.
+Annual study released 2019 by Healthgrades

 HealthGrades gave excellence awards to hospitals in 13 states for top quality in Bariatric surgical procedures such as gastric bypass and Vertical Sleeve Gastrectomy; 13 states were studied (CO, FL, IA, IL, MD, NY, NV, OR, PA, RI, TX, WA and WI), with seven states having excellent hospitals.
 Volume, survival rates, complication rates and length of stay were studied using 2011-2013 data.
 Pub.
 2015